PolyRun/HighVolumes/OPTIMIZATIONS.md

 # Optimizations

+## Most important points (for Slides)

+* What we already did:
+  * Extended algo for Polytopes to also deal with Ellipsoids
+  * Tried intersect vs intersectCoord
+    * intersectCoord is much faster, not much worse in convergence
+    * we will not persue intersect further, it only consists of dotProducts anyway
+  * intersectCoord profits if Polytope matrix in column format (Polytope vs PolytopeT)
+  * Polytope.intersectCoord faster if cache dotProducts
+  * often dimensions of vectors/matrices are rather low (10-100)
+    * so it may not be possible to reach max performance (op density)

+* What we will still do:
+  * PolytopeT.intersectCoord
+    * vectorize, convert if/min/max (seem to cost most now)
+  * Ellipsoid.intersectCoord
+    * try to cache? and vectorize
+    * Else: vectorize MVM

+* What we could do if we have enough time:
+  * improve prng, mostly relevant for random direction intersection
+  * parallelize sample point x
+    * would lead to MMM for random direction intersect
+    * Could increase op density
+  * extend to other convex quadratic bodies

+* A word on preprocessing
+  * Ellipsoid method (shallow-cut), implemented but will not optimize (scope)
+  * Cholesky decomp, matrix inverse, Sherman-Morisson, ...
+  * minimize quadratic function constrained to ellipsoid
+  * Lots of MVM, some MMM
+  * numerical precision issues

+## Detailed discussion

 * dotProduct / vectorNorm
   * 2 accumulators brought some speedup
   * input too small often - vectorization so far lead to no speedup